widgetti/reacton/docs/index.md

    1. The `on_click` handler gets triggered on the Python side, inside of the `ButtonClick` component (called `my_click_handler`).
    1. `my_click_handler` handler calls `set_clicks(1)` which triggers a re-render.
    1. The render call enters the render phase, which calls the render fuction of `ButtonClick` for the second time.
-   1. Our ButtonClick render function calls [`react.use_state`](#use_state).
+   1. Our ButtonClick render function calls [`reacton.use_state`](#use_state).
 Because this is our second render phase, this returns the last set value, which is 1.
    1. The ButtonClick render function returns a new Button element (not a widget!) with the description `"Clicked: 1 times"`.
    1. The react render call is done with the render phase, and enter the reconciliation phase, where it looks at the difference between the real widgets and the virtual widgets tree (represented by the react elements).
 We find there is a widget associated with the virtual widget (or element) and decide to update the changed attributes of the widget and set `description` to `"Clicked: 1 times"`.
    1. Asynchronously via the Jupyter protocol, the widet model and view are being updated in the browser.